peteGSX-Projects/DCCThrottle/README.md

 The **TFT_eSPI** library by **BODMER** is required to control the TFT LCD screen.
 The User_Setup.hfile included here should be copied to the TFT_e_SPI library directory.
-This defines thesetup for the TFT LCD display.
+This defines the setup for the TFT LCD display.

 Two rotary encoders are used to provide two throttle channels.